pjambet/redis-in-ruby/content/post/chapter-3-multiple-clients.md

 ## Let's use `select`

 The `select` syscall is available in Ruby as a class method on the `IO` class : [`IO.select`][ruby-doc-io-select].
-It accepts between one and four arguments and returns an array containing three items, each of them being an array as well.
+It is *blocking by default* and accepts between one and four arguments and returns an array containing three items, each of them being an array as well.
 Let's look closely at what all these arrays mean:

 - The first argument is mandatory, it is an array of sockets, `select` will look through all of them and, for each socket that has _something_ that can be read, will return it in the first of the three arrays returned.
 - The second argument is optional, it is also an array of sockets. `select` will look through all of them and, for each socket that can be written to, will return it in the second of the three arrays returned.
 - The third argument is optional as well, it is again an array of sockets. `select` will look through all of them and, for each socket that have pending exceptions, will return it in the third of the three arrays returned.
 - The fourth argument is optional.
 By default `select` is blocking, this argument is an integer telling `select` the maximum duration to wait for, and it will return `nil` if it wasn't able to return anything in time.

+{{% admonition warning "Third argument to select" %}}

 As of this writing, I am not aware of any conditions that would cause a socket to "have a pending exception".
+I will update this chapter if I learn more about it.

+{{% /admonition %}}

 The main use case we're interested in is the one related to the first argument.
 Our `@clients` array is a list of socket.
-If we give to `select` as the first argument, it will return a list of sockets that can be read from.
+If we pass it to `select` as the first argument, it will return a list of sockets that can be read from.

-I did mention above how setting timeouts is often a best practice.
+In Chapter 1 we mentioned how setting timeouts is often a best practice.
 Here is a good example of when a timeout is not needed.
 It does not matter if our server waits forever to read for clients, it would only happen if no clients are sending commands.
 By blocking forever here we're not preventing the server from doing else, we're waiting because there is nothing else to do.

 ``` ruby
 def initialize